carbon-language/carbon-lang/docs/design/generics/details.md

 This kind of constraint can be named:

 ```
-let EqualPair:! auto =
+let template EqualPair:! auto =
     PairInterface where .Left == .Right;
 constraint EqualPair {
   extend PairInterface where .Left == .Right;
 }
 ```

-Another example of same type constraints is when associated types of two different interfaces are constrained to be equal:
+Another example of same type constraints is when associated facets of two different interfaces are constrained to be equal:

 ```